Is Ketamine Treatment Covered By Medicaid In New York? NYRx Guide

 During a Spravato session, patients must stay in the facility for at least two hours for monitoring in case of side effects.
 You are also required to have a ride home, as driving is prohibited on the day of treatment.

-Managed Care Plans in New York
+Managed Care Plans In New York

-While the NYRx program covers the medication, your specific health plan – such as Fidelis, Healthfirst, or UnitedHealthcare Community Plan – covers the visit.
+While the NYRx program covers the medication, your specific health plan, such as Fidelis, Healthfirst, or UnitedHealthcare Community Plan, covers the visit.
 Each of these plans may have slightly different rules regarding which clinics are in-network.
 It is also important to check if your specific plan requires a separate referral from your primary care doctor.
 Ideally, the drug cost and the professional monitoring are covered by the state and your health plan, respectively.

 If you and your doctor decide that IV ketamine is a better option than Spravato, you should be prepared for the out-of-pocket costs.
 Because ketamine infusions remain off-label in 2026 for psychiatric use, Medicaid will almost never reimburse the cost.
 However, there are patients who find the higher efficacy of IV therapy worth the investment.